aukletio/Auklet-Releaser-C/README.md

 issues
 - Ability to define data usage restriction

-## Compliance

-Auklet is an edge first application performance monitor; therefore, starting with version 1.0.0 we maintain the following compliance levels:

-- Automotive Safety Integrity Level B (ASIL B)

-If there are additional compliances that your industry requires please contact the team at [hello@auklet.io][mail_auklet].

 ## Prerequisites

 Before an application is released to Auklet, the Auklet library, **libauklet.a**